mardix/gokku/README.md

   - added 'cli.upgrade' to upgrade to the latest version
   - 'app.json' can now have scripts to run
   - 'uwsgi' and 'nginx' are hidden, 'app.env' can contain basic key
-  - 'app.env.static_paths' is an array
+  - 'app.static_paths' is an array
   - Fixed python virtualenv setup, if the repo was used for a different runtime
   - Simplifying "web" worker.
 No need for static or wsgi.
   - Python default to wsgi worker, to force to a standalone set env.wsgi: false